CalvertFree/github.io/Isit322/Isit322-Week01.md

 ## Set up React

 Here is a simple way to create a React Application.
+Bar

 We want create-react-app to open Chrome or Chromium, not FireFox.
 (Unless you really prefer FireFox.
 But I tend to use Chrome or Chromium.)